Links

 In

-early Christianity, it was one of the Seven Churches of Asia Minor
+early Christianity, Pergamum was one of the Seven Churches of Asia Minor

 addressed by St John in the Book of Revelation, who referred to it as the

 throne of the Devil.
-Although a crumbling ruin, it still contains the
+In Pergamum, although a crumbling ruin, it still contains the

 |